- Climate Strategies – Project Highlights, December 2019

 Organised by CAN International, CGIAR, FAO, and Climate Strategies

 Climate change -and actions to address it through mitigation and adaptation- profoundly affect ecosystems, societies, and people all over the world, especially the most vulnerable.
-The side event will consider two examples: a methodology to assess the vulnerability of forests and forest dependent people to climate change prepared by FAO and FTA; and the impacts of the decarbonisation transition on workers in high carbon activities (fossil fuel extraction, heavy industries) presented by climate Strategies.
-A panel including members of CAN will then explore how social and environmental justice can ground fair ambition in the NDCs.
+The side event considered two examples: a methodology to assess the vulnerability of forests and forest dependent people to climate change prepared by FAO and FTA; and the impacts of the decarbonisation transition on workers in high carbon activities (fossil fuel extraction, heavy industries) presented by Climate Strategies.
+A panel including members of CAN explored how social and environmental justice can ground fair ambition in the NDCs.

 EU Energy Day: Participation at “Just Transition: connecting local, regional, national and international action “

 This session explored how this multi-level governance can work in practice and how different actors are leading the way in ensuring Just Transition based on the experience of the European Commission Coal Regions in Transition Initiative, the Powering Past Coal Alliance and the Covenant of Mayors for Climate and Energy.
 It also explored how different initiatives can work together in a coordinated manner to facilitate global efforts to deliver on the Paris Agreement objectives.

 In the final stage of the project, researchers from the COP21 RIPPLES took part of five side events at the COP25 conference in Madrid in December.
 The events were:

 - Collaborative Action for Higher Ambition: Linking Government, Non-Party Actors, & Analysis (Tuesday 3rd December, presentation by Marta Torres Gunfaus, IDDRI)

 - Decarbonising the economy: energy systems transformation (Monday 9th December, presentation by Marta Torres Gunfaus)